 I focus on creating with Photoshop and Illustrator, but I also work with traditional media when I explore a new place or feel overwhelmed by digital screens.
 I especially enjoy pen, ink, and watercolors because they strengthen my confidence in drawing and painting; one stroke becomes permanent quickly, so I must plan my drawings and paintings carefully.
 I love working digitally because of its extensive capabilities and efficiency (hooray for layers and the “undo” button!), but it is refreshing to devote time to traditional artmaking.
 I love the beautiful effects that ink and watercolors are are capable of, and practicing them traditionally helps me digitally render the effects I desire.
 I plan to experiment with my techniques further as I continue developing methods of bringing my artwork to life.

 I have been passionate about the natural world and its creatures for as long as I can remember, from having outdoor adventures with my siblings to exploring local parks through nature camp and taking family trips to the zoo.
-I have also always found joy in watching animations, playing video games, and reading comics because they uplift me and help create cherished experiences with family and friends.
+I have also always loved watching animations, playing video games, and reading comics because they transport me to imaginative worlds that are so entertaining to explore with family and friends.
 My collective interests and experiences, including participation in an art+biology adventure program in spring 2016, have cultivated my artistic preferences and how I choose to express them today.
 Overall, I like to think of my work as my way of sharing my interests with the world, and if I can brighten someone’s day or encourage them to explore the world a little more, I feel like I’ve done something right.